Periodization: World history

+In French and Romance-language historiography, the early modern period is labelled "modern" (edad moderna) and the late modern and contemporary periods are grouped as "contemporary" (edad contemporánea).

-Although post-classical is synonymous with the Middle Ages of Western Europe, the term post-classical is not necessarily a member of the traditional tripartite periodization of Western European history into ‘classical’, ‘middle’ and ‘modern’.
+Although post-classical is synonymous with the Middle Ages of Western Europe, the term post-classical is not necessarily a member of the traditional tripartite periodization of Western European history into 'classical', 'middle' and 'modern'.

 Some popularized periodizations using the terms long or short by historians are: